mixmix/blogposts/DRAFT/knowing_your_rants.md

 If you notice yourself giving a rant more than 5 times, you should write a blog post about it.
 That way, you're challenged to be a more articulate, and think through the idea more cleary, AND people can choose whether or not to subject themselves to it.

+At the very least you should start a scrap document (or git repo) - somewhere to collect your ideas.
+That way you have a bookmarked location to add to, and on the offchance your partly articulated thought-stub is useful to someone else, you can expand it.